pyro-kinetics/pyrokinetics/docs/developer_guide/contributing_guide.rst

 To test out code changes locally, you'll need to build *pyrokinetics* from source, which requires you to `create a local development environment <https://pyrokinetics.readthedocs.io/en/latest/contributing_guide.html#creating-a-development-environment>`_.

-Update the ``unstable`` branch
+Update the ``main`` branch
 ------------------------------

-Before starting a new set of changes, fetch all changes from ``upstream/unstable``, and start a new feature branch from that.
+Before starting a new set of changes, fetch all changes from ``upstream/main``, and start a new feature branch from that.
 From time to time you should fetch the upstream changes from GitHub: ::

-    git fetch upstream/unstable
+    git fetch upstream/main
-    git merge upstream/unstable
+    git merge upstream/main

-This will combine your commits with the latest *pyrokinetics* git ``unstable``.
+This will combine your commits with the latest *pyrokinetics* git ``main``.
 If this leads to merge conflicts, you must resolve these before submitting your pull request.
 If you have uncommitted changes, you will need to ``git stash`` them prior to updating.
 This will effectively store your changes, which can be